StarlangSoftware/TurkishSentiNet/README.md

 **From IDE**

 After being done with the downloading and Maven indexing, select **Build Project** option from **Build** menu.
-After compilation process, user can run SentiNet.
+After compilation process, user can run SentiNet.SentiNet.

 **From Console**

-Go to `SentiNet` directory and compile with
+Go to `SentiNet.SentiNet` directory and compile with

      mvn compile